-The objective of this policy is to define workplace sexual harassment, to set forth our beliefs about sexual harassment, and to outline procedures for filing, responding to, and investigating sexual harassment claims as well as for issuing appropriate disciplinary measures in the case of violations.
+The objective of this policy is to define workplace sexual harassment, our beliefs about sexual harassment, and to outline procedures for filing, responding to, and investigating sexual harassment claims as well as issuing appropriate disciplinary measures in the case of violations.

 Defining Sexual Harassment

 Sexual harassment behavior is characterized by the making of unwelcome and inappropriate sexual remarks or physical advances in a workplace or other professional or social setting; including but not limited to digital platforms.
 It includes unwelcome conduct of a sexual nature that is persistent or offensive and interferes with an employee’s job performance or creates an intimidating, hostile or offensive work environment.